 STUDENT COMPLAINTS POLICY AND PROCEDURE

 LSME is committed to maintaining its responsiveness to the needs and concerns of our students as a component of our quest to deliver high-quality educational services.
-This Policy is designed to provide guidance on the manner in which LSME receives and handles complaints made by students, against the organisation and its employees.
+This Policy is designed to guide how LSME receives and handles complaints made by students, against the organisation and its employees.

 Purpose and Scope of the Procedure